-The main objective of the Biofuels Team in AEE is to have student members gain knowledge regarding the types of biofuels (gas, liquid, solid) that can be produced from renewable biomass and their means of production.
 We will focus on conversion of woody biomass (poplar chips) using the pyrolysis pilot plant at the APSRC building near the airport.
-Students will gain experience in preparing for and conducting the pilot plant runs involving a set of complex unit operations including a fluid bed reactor, two cyclones, two condensers, and an electrostatic precipitator.
-Products of pyrolysis will be characterized using analytical instruments on campus in room 205 (pH), 311 (gas chromatography-mass spectroscopy), and using the P. Chem lab in Chemistry (bomb calorimetry for heating value).
-Students will also learn about process safety to identify and mitigate hazards inherent in the process.
-Students will also learn of methods to evaluate alternative energy for sustainability; economic, environmental, and societal impacts and benefits.
-One option for the Biofuels Team is to conduct detailed process design and analysis using computer-aided tools such Aspen Plus and SimaPro.
+Students will gain experience in preparing and conducting the pilot plant runs involving a set of complex unit operations including a fluid bed reactor, two cyclones, two condensers, and a demister.
+Products of pyrolysis will be characterized using analytical instruments on campus where gas chromatography-mass spectroscopy and bomb calorimetry tests are conducted.
+Students will also learn about process safety to identify and mitigate hazards inherent in the process and methods to evaluate alternative energy for sustainability.
+One option to mitigate hazards is to conduct detailed process design and analysis using computer-aided tools such Aspen Plus and SimaPro.

-Past pilot plant runs have produced a 35 wt% bio-oil yield in comparison to literature which supports a theoretical production of 75 wt% of bio-oil.
 The overarching goal of our team is to work towards a higher bio-oil yield.
-Current objectives include improving the heat transfer within the reactor by means of implementing a new heating design in both the gas preheating and reactor sections of our reactor, creating a metal replica in order to observe the effect of having the heater inside the reactor, and running the pilot plant again in order to confirm previous operating condition suggestions of 0.5 kg biomass/hr and a gas flow rate of 9.5 SLPM.
+Current objectives include improving the heat transfer within the reactor by implementing a new heating design in both the gas preheating and reactor sections of our reactor, creating a metal replica in order to observe the effect of having the heater inside the reactor, and running the pilot plant again in order to confirm previous operating condition suggestions.